mohammedsabri95/mohammedsabri95.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I'm **Mohammed Sabri**, a passionate researcher at the intersection of statistical machine learning and data science.
-I'm a **PhD Candidate** in [the Department of Mathematics and Physics](https://www.matfis.unicampania.it/) at [the University of Campania "Luigi Vanvitelli"](https://international.unicampania.it/index.php/en/), working under the supervision of Prof. [Rosanna Verde](https://www.researchgate.net/profile/Rosanna_Verde).
-My research focuses on the synergy of supervised and unsupervised techniques in machine learning.
+I'm **Mohammed Sabri**, a researcher in theoretical machine learning and statistics.
+I am a **Postdoctoral Researcher** (STAT/01) in the [the Department of Mathematics and Physics](https://www.matfis.unicampania.it/) at [the University of Campania "Luigi Vanvitelli"](https://international.unicampania.it/index.php/en/) (host: Prof. Rosanna Verde); I received my PhD there in December 2024.
+My work develops statistical learning methods for sustainability and climate risk, with interests in high-dimensional classification, functional data, and optimal transport.

 # 💼 Research Interests
 - Statistical Machine Learning